In this noted anthology, the poet Adonis evokes the wisdom of Whitman s Leaves of Grass (which he...

 Sociologist Elise Boulding offers a collection of essays that emphasize her study of civil societ...

-Brings together the histories of the women's peace movement and the black women's club and social...
+A Band of Noble Women brings together the histories of the women’s peace movement and the black w...

 Evelyn Shakir paints tales that are rich in history and background.
 She sets her stories in diffe...